 The Cilpajodi Child and Mother Care Centre

-Through a tribal partnership established in 2017, Bethania Kids worked with the community to construct a new centre.
-The building is 40 by 90 feet and has now become the community centre.
+Through a tribal partnership established in 2017, Bethania Kids worked with the community to construct a new center.
+The building is 40 by 90 feet and has now become the community center.
 It replaces the rented space previously used.
-BK donors made the new centre possible.
+Bethania Kids donors made the new center possible.
 A new well was also installed, providing a source of clean water for the villagers.
-An immediate success, this centre now provides day care, after-school care, community health classes, personal hygiene, English, and education programs.
+An immediate success, this center now provides day care, after-school care, community health classes, and personal hygiene, English, and education programs.
 Rich in culture, this remote agrarian village relies on the Bethania Kids day care and after-school care programs to serve their children while the parents work in the fields.
 The programs include preschool, after-school care, and a Women’s Empowerment Program.

 Help for Mothers and Children